nl231/edx-platform/docs/en_us/edxml/source/organizing-course/course-sequential-xml-file.rst

 Create Course Sequential Files
 *******************************

-You ceate a course sequential XML file in the ``sequential`` directory for each subsection in your course.
+You create a course sequential XML file in the ``sequential`` directory for each subsection in your course.

 The name of the sequential file must match the value of the @url_name attribute of the ``sequential`` element in the chapter XML file.